The Calamity Disaster

 I turned to camera two.

 See, I always wanted to be a starship captain.
 Doesn’t everybody?
-My father got the closest, but even he was something like seventeenth in line.
+My father got the closest, but even he was only next in line.
 Me?
 I was destined for poorer things.
 Like third assistant PA for the stupidest reality show that ever graced the airwaves.

 But enough backstory.